Traumatic brain injury

 What is traumatic brain injury (TBI)?

-TBI is a blow or jolt to the head, or a penetrating injury that disrupts the function of your brain, either temporarily or permanently.
+A traumatic brain injury (TBI) is a blow or jolt to the head, or a penetrating injury that temporarily or permanently disrupts your brain’s function.
 TBI is not hereditary, congenital or degenerative.
 “Brain injury” is often used synonymously with “head injury,” but this is not the correct use of the term because head injuries may or may not be associated with neurologic deficits, whereas TBI always is.

 How many people have traumatic brain injury?